MuratArat/GF2D/README.md

 `make`

 You should now have a `gf2d` binary within the root of your git repository.
 Executing this will start your game.

+In this game you play as a band of adventureres traveling in a dangerus land of enemies use wasd to move walls will block your path